^

 Pathogenesis

-Symptoms of the wax burn
+Symptoms wax burn

 Burn after waxing

-The use of wax for depilation at home is an inherently unsafe procedure.
+Using wax for depilation at home is an inherently unsafe procedure.
 Any carelessness can lead to undesirable consequences in the form of a burn.

 The correct procedure is as follows:

-• wax is heated to t ° about 46-47 ° C, and no more;
+• the wax is heated to a temperature of about 46-47°C, and no more;

-• after hardening, the wax strip is removed with a sharp movement, against the growth of the hair follicles.
+• After hardening, the wax strip is removed with a sharp movement, against the growth of the hair follicles.

 • scratches, acne on the face;